[Snakeroot Organic Farm logo]

 Orono Farmers' Market

-Saturday mornings 8am-1pm. from the first Saturday in May until mid November; and Tuesday afternoons from 2-5:30pm, from the last Tuesday in June until the last Tuesday in October.
+Saturday mornings 8am-noon. from the first Saturday in May until mid November; and Tuesday afternoons from 2-5:30pm, from the last Tuesday in June until the last Tuesday in October.
 At the UMO Steam Plant parking lot on College Ave.
-Tom goes to the Saturday market, and Lois goes to the Tuesday market.
+Tom and Sam Gerry go to the Saturday market, and Jess Moquin goes to the Tuesday market.

 Downtown Waterville Farmers' Market

 Thursday afternoons from 2-6pm.
 In the Concourse next to Main Street.
-Open first week of May until mid November.
-Tom goes to the Waterville Farmers' Market.
+Open third week of April until mid November.
+Debbie Ferguson goes to the Waterville Farmers' Market.

 [Pittsfield F Mkt] Pittsfield Farmers' Market

-Monday & Thursday afternoons, 2-6pm.
+Monday afternoons, 2-6pm.
 At Hathorn Park across from Hartland Ave.
 Open first week of May till Hallowe'en.
-Tom goes to the Pittsfield Farmers' Market on Mondays, Lois goes on Thursdays.

 Unity Market Day Unity Farmers' Market